RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

 ### Why Red Hat?

-Eclipse Che, our online IDE, provides important functionality for implementing API services.
-In this lab you can see how our Eclipse Che and Fuse can help with SOAP to REST transformation on OpenShift.
+CodeReady Workspaces, our online IDE, provides important functionality for implementing API services.
+In this lab you can see how our CodeReady Workspaces and Fuse can help with SOAP to REST transformation on OpenShift.

 ### Skipping The Lab